 The Company recognises leases as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use.
 Contracts may contain both lease and non-lease components.
-The Company allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
-However, for leases of real estate for which the Company is a lessee, it has elected not to separate lease and non-lease components and instead accounts for these as a single lease component.
+The Company allocates the consideration in the contract to the lease and non-lease components based on their relative standalone prices.
+However, for leases of real estate for which the Company is a lessee, it has elected not to separate lease and non-lease components.